 Fewer than one-third of senior citizens in the United States eat the recommended amount of fruits and vegetables, which are vital to preventing and treating health problems.
 The Senior Farmers Market Nutrition Program (SFMNP) addresses this public health concern by incentivizing seniors to buy fresh produce from local farmers.
 SFMNP provides coupons to low-income seniors that can be exchanged for fruits, vegetables, herbs, and honey from authorized farmers, farmers markets, roadside stands, and community supported agriculture programs (CSAs).
 The goal of the program is to increase low-income seniors’ access to nutritious, local foods and to aid in the expansion and development of local markets.

-Seniors across the country have taken advantage of this supplemental financial resource in order to increase their consumption of fresh, healthy, and locally produced fruits and vegetables.
+Seniors across the country have taken advantage of this supplemental financial resource and increased their consumption of fresh, healthy, and locally produced fruits and vegetables.
 Examples of how specific states are using SFMNP to boost farmer income and support seniors include:

 SFMNP was established in 2001 as a USDA pilot program designed to improve low-income seniors’ diets.
-The 2002 Farm Bill permanently authorized the program and provided $15 million per year to implement and expand it.
-The 2008 Farm Bill increased mandatory funding to $20.6 million per year through 2012.
-Despite a provision in the House-passed farm bill to merge SFMNP with another program and cut its funding in half, the final 2014 Farm Bill maintains the current $20.6 million per year funding level.
+The 2002 Farm Bill permanently authorized the program and provided $15 million per year to implement and expand it nationwide.
+The 2008 Farm Bill increased mandatory funding to $20.6 million per year, which was maintained in both the 2014 and 2018 Farm Bills.

 Senior Farmers Market Nutrition Program Funding